 Villarino’s vivid his childhood account of his native Bagamanoc, the rock was connected before to the Ilihán Point located in Barangay Bacak, but today it sits atop of a corrals reef and presently submerged on the sea.

 “In the olden times Ilihán serves as the shelter of local fishermen when the sea is rough, including the Muslim seafarers who sailed to Bagamanoc, they took shelter there with their vinta afloat,” the old man told The Philippine Examiner.

-Although I subscribed to shape resembles to male sex organ and it faces a crevice along the cliff of Ilihan Point that also resembles a female sex organ, but we did not called it that way, he ended.
+Although I subscribed to shape resembles male sex organ and it faces a crevice along the cliff of Ilihan Point that also resembles a female sex organ, but we did not call it that way, he ended.

 Unlike in the Shinto Kanamara Matsuri or “Festival of the Steel Phallus”) that is held annually in Kawasaki, Japan.
 The local tourism office in Bagamanoc is yet to make a definite a tourism plan to embark by showcasing this phallic-shaped rock Ilihán in their annual Sogoc-Sogoc festival.

-The municipality of Bagamanoc is located in the north-eastern part of the province of Catanduanes directly facing the vast Pacific Ocean with a total land area of 80.74 square kilometres, and is about 62 kilometres north of the the capital town, Virac.
+The municipality of Bagamanoc is located in the north-eastern part of the province of Catanduanes directly facing the vast Pacific Ocean with a total land area of 80.74 square kilometers and is about 62 kilometers north of the capital town, Virac.